activeadmin/activeadmin/CONTRIBUTING.md

 ### Where do I go from here?

+If you've noticed a bug or have a feature request, [make one][new issue]!
+It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

-If you've noticed a bug or have a question that doesn't belong on [Stack Overflow], [search the issue tracker] to see if someone else in the community has already created a ticket.
-If not, go ahead and [make one][new issue]!
+If you have a general question about activeadmin, you can post it on [Stack Overflow], the issue tracker is only for bugs and feature requests.

 ### Fork & create a branch